viblo/pymunk/docs/src/showcase.rst

 #.
 Ai, Bo, Stephen Tian, Haochen Shi, Yixuan Wang, Cheston Tan, Yunzhu Li, and Jiajun Wu.
    "RoboPack: Learning Tactile-Informed Dynamics Models for Dense Packing."
    In ICRA 2024 Workshop on 3D Visual Representations for Robot Manipulation.

 #.
-Balaban, Halely, and Tomer Ullman.
-   "The capacity limits of tracking in the imagination."
-   (2024).

-#.
 Memery, Sean, Mirella Lapata, and Kartic Subr.
    "SimLM: Can Language Models Infer Parameters of Physical Systems?."